l3uddz/traktarr/README.md

 `allowed_languages` - Only add shows with these languages.

-- By default, traktarr will only query shows in English.
+- By default, Traktarr will only query shows in English.
 If you need to search for other languages (e.g. Japanese for anime), you must add those languages here.

 - Languages are in [ISO 639-1](https://en.wikipedia.org/wiki/ISO_639-1) format (e.g. `ja` for Japanese.)